Hank Azaria On 'Brockmire' And Why He No Longer Performs Apu On 'The Simpsons'

 DAVIES: That is Joe Buck and our guest, Hank Azaria, well into his cups as baseball broadcaster Jim Brockmire.
 The surprise in his hotel room is not a pleasant one, we'll just add.

-GROSS: We're listening to the interview Dave Davies recorded with Hank Azaria.
-He's starring in the IFC series "Brockmire."
-The fourth and final season begins tomorrow at 10.
-The first three seasons are available on Hulu.
-After a break, he'll talk about some of his other roles, including many characters on "The Simpsons," and he'll explain why he'll no longer be playing Apu, the Indian American owner of the Kwik-E-Mart.
-Also, John Powers reviews the new eight-part Hulu series "Little Fires Everywhere," adapted from the bestselling book by Celeste Ng.
-I'm Terry Gross, and this is FRESH AIR.
+DAVIES: We're listening to my interview with Hank Azaria.
+He stars in the IFC series "Brockmire."
+We spoke last year when the show began its fourth and final season.
+The series is now available on multiple streaming platforms.
+After a break, he'll talk about some of his other roles, including many characters on "The Simpsons."
+Also, Justin Chang reviews the new thriller start Denzel Washington and Rami Malek.
+I'm Dave Davies, and this is FRESH AIR.

-GROSS: This is FRESH AIR.
-I'm Terry Gross.
-Let's get back to the interview Dave Davies recorded with Actor Hank Azaria.
+DAVIES: This is FRESH AIR.
+I'm Dave Davies, in for Terry Gross.
+Let's get back to the interview I recorded last March with actor Hank Azaria.
 He's known for voicing many characters on "The Simpsons."
-He currently stars in the TV series "Brockmire."
-Its fourth and final season premieres tomorrow night at 10:00 on IFC.
+He currently nominated for a Critics Choice Award for best actor in a comedy series for his role in the IFC series "Brockmire."
+All four seasons are available for streaming on Hulu, Amazon Prime and other platforms.

 DAVIES: You've been doing voices on "The Simpsons" for more than 30 years now, right?